What are Wisdom Teeth?

 As their eruption occurs after the complete development of a mouth, often there is little or no space left in a jaw for them to emerge into the oral cavity.
 Therefore, they frequently erupt at angles, or completely sideways.
 They sometimes force themselves into the jawbone because of no or little space in the arch itself, because of which they either erupt partially into the arch or stay impacted (below the gum line).
 The abnormal shape and eruption problems related to the wisdom tooth are responsible for causing various complications.

-Wisdom teeth can get infected because of the following reasons:
+Wisdom tooth infection because of the following reasons:

 1) Firstly, difficulty in cleaning because of their position in the mouth.
-Without proper cleaning, bacteria gets easy access to the area surrounding the teeth.
+Early stage wisdom tooth infection, without proper cleaning, bacteria gets easy access to the area surrounding the teeth.
 Brushing and flossing the in-between and the posterior area of the wisdom teeth is often missed.
 This becomes the reason for the occurrence of the infection.

 2)Secondly, the wisdom tooth mostly erupts partially into the oral cavity because of minimal space available in the arch, or sometimes at an angle to the normal expected development, and sometimes completely sideways.
 Because of this irregularity in shape and their angle, there is a higher risk of infection and decay.
 Bacteria gain easy access to such teeth which further leads to the formation of a cavity, causing infection.